asolera/sqlfy/README.md

-# sqlfy
+# SQLfy

-A simple template engine for SQL files.
+A simple template engine for generating dynamic SQL files.

 SQLfy basically reads a source folder containing SQL template files and convert to plain SQL files.

-It allows you to use global variables and functions.
+It allows you to use custom global variables, functions and custom SQL methods.

+This was originally created to simplify the generation of plain SQL files used in ETL projects.
+Sometimes you need to rename a table and, instead of replace it manually in every file, you can just update a global variable.

 ## Installation / Configuration